ellenkolesnikova/ellenkolesnikova.github.io/research.md

 Digital Humanities: Identifying the author of a Medieval text
 ============
-The goal of this work was to identify the author of a medieval text - the *Passio Et Miracula Sancti Eadwardi Regis Et Martyris*.
+The goal of this work is to identify the author of a medieval text - the *Passio Et Miracula Sancti Eadwardi Regis Et Martyris*.
 Our work proposes, with much evidence, an author for this text, disproving previous beliefs.

-Our approach to authorship identification was three-pronged: through traditional analysis, stylometric analysis, and machine learning.
+Our approach to authorship identification is three-pronged: through traditional human analysis, stylometric analysis, and machine learning.
 I was responsible for the machine learning part of this project; I trained an accurate model to distinguish the author (among four possible choices) of Latin text.
 When running the Passio through my model, it classified the text identically to my co-authors' traditional and stylometric analyses, thus corroborating their results.

 The resulting paper is in preparation for submission to a history journal.